 Community service organizations offer more resume-building extra-curricular activities.
 Nearly all colleges bring students together to engage in service learning projects.
 Students work closely with local, national, or global agencies to meet various community needs.
 For example, Habitat for Humanity chapters sponsor “build days” to erect affordable housing in poverty-stricken areas.
 College Red Cross organizations help support campus blood drives that give pints to save lives.
 Amnesty International groups also get activists involved in human rights campaigns that end social suffering.

 Extra-curricular activities in college can also be simply about fun.
 Students who don’t land a coveted athletic scholarship can still join intramural sports clubs.
 Intramural athletes meet regularly to practice and organize matches against other teams.
 This could be a great way to stay physically active and avoid the freshman 15.
-Campuses offer various intramurals from soccer and badminton to swing dancing and ultimate Frisbee.
-In fact, the University of Nebraska-Lincoln even has a Rock Climbing Club.
+Campuses offer various intramurals from soccer and badminton to swing dancing and ultimate Frisbee and rock climbing.

 Benefits of Extra-Curricular Activities